-Ex post

-- In the UK, the Public Interest Disclosure Act (1998) protects individuals who 'blow the whistle' in the public interest.
-This covers a wide range of sectors, from financial malpractice or risks to health to environmental damage.
-The disclosure must usually be made to an appropriate external body, e.g. the Health and Safety Executive or the Financial Conduct Authority. - Similar protections exist in, for example the European Union and Australia.

-- Empowers individuals to report concerns without fear of retaliation. - Unveils unethical or harmful practices that may otherwise remain hidden. - Promotes a culture of transparency and accountability.

-- Possibility of false or misleading reports. - May not be sufficient to protect whistleblowers in all cases. - Relies on individuals coming forward, which may not happen consistently.
+- Ex ante or ex post? - Expost - Existing examples - In the UK, the Public Interest Disclosure Act (1998) protects individuals who 'blow the whistle' in the public interest.
+55 This covers a wide range of sectors, from financial malpractice or risks to health to environmental damage.
+The disclosure must usually be made to an appropriate external body, e.g. the Health and Safety Executive or the Financial Conduct Authority. - Similar protections exist in, for example the European Union56 and Australia.57 - Strengths - Empowers individuals to report concerns without fear of retaliation. - Unveils unethical or harmful practices that may otherwise remain hidden. - Promotes a culture of transparency and accountability. - Weaknesses and limitations - Possibility of false or misleading reports. - May not be sufficient to protect whistleblowers in all cases. - Relies on individuals coming forward, which may not happen consistently.